Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI

 \textit{(b) \catTwo category.} The \cattwo category captures more challenging cases of toxicity that are generally harder to infer without viewing the context of the conversation.
 In this category, we look at 3 specialized classes of toxicity applicable to conversational settings: \textit{{(i) Toxicity agreement (TA):}} In a toxic sample, the response includes acknowledgment or agreement to the toxic context.
 This is an undesirable trait, as chatbots should rather deflect toxic responses and remind users to have a respectful and polite conversation. \textit{{(ii) Biased Opinion (BO):}} Given a context, the response exhibits a biased and stereotypical opinion against an individual or group. \textit{{(iii) Risk ignorance (RI):}} The response fails to comprehend the psychological or emotional state of the user expressed in the context, \eg self-harm tendencies.
 We use the DiaSafety~\cite{Sun2021OnTS} dataset to obtain samples for each of these classes.
 DiaSafety includes other classes such as `sensitive topic continuation' and `unauthorized expertise'.
-We do not consider them in our work due to data availability issues and focus on extremely narrow domains. \footnote{Sensitive topic continuation dataset was not released.
+We do not consider them in our work. \footnote{Sensitive topic continuation dataset was not released.
 Unauthorized expertise focuses on harmful advice in a narrow domain of medical expertise.}